pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 ## Next steps

-- Review the SDK reference documentation for configuration, event listeners, publish, and subscribe APIs.
+See the SDK reference documentation for details.